scan-build: running the analyzer from the command line

 For Windows Users

 Windows users must have Perl installed to use scan-build.
-Currently scan-build is known to work with the msys perl port.

 As mentioned above, extra options can be passed to scan-build.
 These options prefix the build command.
 For example: